 From the Driver list, select Microsoft SQL Server LocalDB.

-At the bottom of the data source settings area, click the Download missing driver files link.
+Check if there is a Download missing driver files link at the bottom of the data source settings area.
 As you click this link, DataSpell downloads drivers that are required to interact with a database.
 The IDE does not include bundled drivers in order to have a smaller size of the installation package and to keep driver versions up-to-date for each IDE version.

 You can specify your drivers for the data source if you do not want to download the provided drivers.
 For more information about creating a database connection with your driver, see Add a user driver to an existing connection.

 From the Instance list, select the instance to connect to (for example,

 From the Authentication list, select the authentication type:

 User & Password: connect by using a username and a password.